-Setting SCYCLE x1 x1: Sets a number from 0 to 1000 as the number of times the sequence cycle is repeated.
+Setting x1: Sets a number from 0 to 1000 as the number of times the sequence cycle is repeated.
 0 indicates that the sequence cycle will be repeated infinitely.
-Application example SCYCLE 3 Sets 3 as the number of times the sequence cycle is repeated.
+Application example Sets 3 as the number of times the sequence cycle is repeated.

-Query Queries the set number of times the sequence cycle is repeated.
-Response example Indicates that 5 has been set as the number of times the sequence cycle is repeated.
+Query SCYCLE?
+Queries the set number of times the sequence cycle is repeated.
+Response example SCYCLE 5 Indicates that 5 has been set as the number of times the sequence cycle is repeated.
+Remarks If the sequen If the sequence execution mode is increase &

-If the sequence execution mode is increase & decrease, the phase from increase to decrease is considered to be one cycle.
+Remarks If the sequence execution mode is increase & decrease, the phase from increase to decrease is considered to be one cycle.